ljunggren/boozang-docs/README.md

 **Development team**

 The first sprint has been completed and the project is on track.
 The devlopment team has already developed the Storefront and Filters.
 As part of the defintion of done, the development team has committed to create unit-tests in Boozang that tests the functionality.
-The create the following tests ($parameters are in parenthesis and are all JSON objects)
+The create the following tests (parameters are in parenthesis and are all JSON objects)

 ```Boozang
 Storefront